w3f/Grants-Program/applications/Syncra.md

 For shielded voting, users have to first "register" for voting to mint the PSP22 tokens representing their votes.
 Then, the tokens representing the votes can be simply transferred to an address representing one of the voting options or the transaction can be "shielded" using the Shielder contract.

+### How does on-chain automation work?

+Smart Contracts, Blockchain, and DAOs are very often promoted as Autonomous solutions.
+However, there is still a need for a manual trigger from user, to execute a given action onchain.

+At Syncra, we aim to deliver a complete automation with automatic Smart Contracts call execution.
+For this purposes we have started working a tool called Polkadot Smart Contracts Caller, which source code can be found here: https://github.com/KowalewskiPawel/Substrate-Polkadot-Smart-Contracts-Caller

+With Polakdot Smart Contracts Caller, we can easily create a relayer service, for delegating Smart Contracts calls.
+In this scope, we are planning to add scheduler, and frontend implementation, so that tasks such as execution of the proposal can be scheduled, and called automatically after the end of voting period.

+Moreover, we are also planning to integrate this tool in the Private Voting feature, so that "withdraw" function can be called from a neutral account, without revealing any sensitive info about the original caller.

+Known drawbacks are the security concerns, related with storing private keys on the cloud.
+We are currently conducting the Security research, on a possible solution to this problem.
+Therefore, for the scope of the grant, we treat this feature rather more like a Proof of Concept, than MVP or even final product.

 ### Data Model

 Syncra uses IPFS as well as MongoDB for storing additional data about DAOs, proposals, and user stats.
 The purpose is to minimise the data footprint on the blockchain itself, as storing data onchain is costly, and not very performant.
 Only the critical data is stored inside of the the DAO Smart Contract’s.